oofiksoo/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+      A: Express Router and Express.Json data formating middleware

 - [ ] Describe Middleware?
+      A: middleware is a helper componant that processes data through an api. it could log data, alter data or route data among other things.

 - [ ] Describe a Resource?
+      A: a resource is anything! it s a set of data, an endpoint or in practice anything that needs to be referenced or comsumed as part of the overall application

 - [ ] What can the API return to help clients know if a request was successful?
+      A: .status(200) and/or a human readable sucsessful return message.
 - [ ] How can we partition our application into sub-applications?
+      A: by folders and URI's to differentiate components. an application can have front end route paths, as well as api route paths.

 ## Minimum Viable Product